siddharthshenoy/ASAR/README.md

 # ASAR
-# Animal search and rescue
+# Animal Search And Rescue
 ________________________________________________________________________________

 ## This python notebook is heavily directed towards the reasearch of the algorithm that can be used to solve the problem